e271828e/Flight.jl/docs/notes/design/framework_spec.md

 **Probe argument sourcing.** `x`/`m`/`z` come from `init_*` declarations (declared by value); `y_x`/`y_z` from the stage-1 probes; wired inputs from upstream products, real values available because the stage-2 chain is probed in topological order.
+The bundle law's two remaining fields (§5.2): `t` is probe-scoped `0.0` — deployment binds no clock and `t₀` post-dates even deployment (§16.5), so like `Δt` below it is a fabricated, probe-scoped value; `ws` comes from invoking the component's `workspace` allocator at the probing scalar, which reads only the instance and the scalar (row 77), deriving nothing from layouts, so it runs before the Stratum B probes that need it.
 Exactly one kind of terminal has no producer: **root slots**.
 The build synthesizes their values via `probe_value(::Type)`: framework methods for `Real` (`zero(T)`), `Bool` (`false`), enums (first instance), ultimate fallback the zero-argument constructor `T()` — which is